MehmetPolat20/noteKeeper/README.md

 # Note App

-This project is a notepad application developed with JavaScript.
-Users can add, edit, and delete notes.
-Notes are stored in the browser using **localStorage**.
+This project is a notepad application developed using JavaScript.
+Users can easily add, edit, and delete notes with a title and description.
+Notes are stored in the browser using localStorage, allowing them to persist even after the browser is closed.
+The app provides a simple, user-friendly interface and includes a confirmation prompt before deleting notes.
+It is also designed to be responsive, ensuring a smooth experience on both mobile and desktop devices.

 ## Features